 Host: So are you simply recommending that people buy stocks and hold them for a month or so after earnings come out?

-Nate: Well, people can do that and sure... you can probably do well.
+Nate: Well, people can do that... and sure, they can probably do well.

-But no, there is actually more to this.
+But no, there’s actually more to this.

-There is something else going on that allows us to consistently look for BIG short term winners.
+There is something else going on that allows us to consistently look for BIG short-term winners.

 It takes the Earnings Profit Surge and makes it even stronger.